prayanshus/Realtime_ASL_RasPi/README.md

 3. **Feature engineering:** Raw landmarks are transformed into a 252-dimensional engineered feature vector per frame (wrist-normalized coordinates, fingertip distances, palm normals, inter-hand distance, pose context).
 4. **Velocity stacking:** Frame-to-frame differences (velocity) are computed and concatenated, yielding **504 features per frame**.
 5. **Sequence buffering:** A sliding window of 30 frames with 15-frame overlap is maintained in a deque.
-6. **Inference:** The (30, 504) sequence tensor is fed to a TFLite LSTM model running on a dedicated inference thread.
+6. **Inference:** The (30, 504) sequence tensor is fed to a TFLite CNN model running on a dedicated inference thread.
 If confidence exceeds **85%**, the sign is classified.
 7. **TTS output:** `espeak-ng` speaks the detected word aloud via the Bluetooth speaker, with a 2-second cooldown to prevent repetitive speech.

 ### Speech-to-Text Pipeline